Cancellation of Removal Evaluations in Texas

 EOIR-42A & EOIR-42B Psychological Evaluations for Immigration Court

-Motivations Counseling provides trauma-informed Cancellation of Removal psychological evaluations for EOIR-42A and EOIR-42B immigration court matters, with in-person appointments in Sugar Land and Katy and telehealth evaluations available across Texas.
+Motivations Counseling provides trauma-informed Cancellation of Removal psychological evaluations for EOIR-42A and EOIR-42B immigration court matters, with broad experience documenting family hardship, psychological symptoms, caregiver disruption, relocation concerns, and cumulative hardship factors for clients facing removal proceedings.

 Immigration Court Reports